BMS Factory Swan Wand review: big, rechargeable vibrator

 The thinner end is a versatilely moderate curve that’s steep enough to grind against many people’s G-spots, while gentle enough to not snag or pinch against the pubic bone.
 It’s also suitable for deeper penetration to press on the anterior fornix / A-spot.
 All of that is great, and I can’t gloss over it.

 However, the star of the show is the fat end.
-It irritates my urethra upon insertion, but once it’s in, the difficult part is over.
+It irritates my urethra upon insertion, but once it’s in, the tricky part is over.
 I hardly have to do anything to feel transcendentally blissed out.
 Tiny, tiny thrusts.
 The self-perpetuating pressure when I clench around the stiff resistance during an orgasm, making me come again and again.
-It’s all about getting the stretch and resistance in the right places, so that I barely have to do any work.
+It’s all about getting the stretch and resistance in the right places so that I barely have to do any work.

 I see reviews that say this toy is worth the price tag even if you can’t take the fat end, but as someone with a very discerning clitoris, I can’t agree.
 I wouldn’t have bought the Swan Wand for just the thinner insertable end.
 For size queens, there aren’t many big toys with this kind of power on the market; this is about as big and rumbly as you can go.

 You can get the Swan Wand in hot pink for $120 at SheVibe.